 - Cultivation of fields slopes up and down, instead of with the contour.

 Control options for reducing water erosion are:

 - Grass covered water courses

-Click here for more information on water erosion:
+Click the link below for more information on water erosion:

 The municipality has been empowered by the Minister to administer the Soil Conservation Act.
 The municipality has the following powers and responsibilities under the Soil Conservation Act: